mendix/docs/content/en/docs/refguide/version-control/using-version-control-in-studio-pro/clone-type.md

 **Advantages:**
 * On the commandline a full copy allows you to do some operations without contacting the server.
 As Git operations like a 'detached head' are not supported in Studio Pro, the benefits are limited.
-* Operations like merging can be significantly faster when working with a full clone.
+* Operations like [combining changes](/refguide/merge-algorithm/) can be significantly faster when working with a full clone.
 Even though the latest changes still have to be downloaded from the server, your local repository already contains a part of it, which saves time.

 **Disadvantages:**
 * Downloading a full clone can take significantly longer.
 A 2GB repository would need to be completely downloaded and unpacked, even though the use of having the full history locally is very limited.